Potka: Transport

 A short stretch of Hata-Musabani Road links Potka to Hata, where State Highway 6 meets National Highway 220.

 Haludpukur Railway Station on the Tatanagar-Badampahar branch line is located 8 km away.

 Education

 Kasturba Gandhi Balika Vidyalaya is a Hindi-medium girls only institution established in 2006.
 It has facilities for teaching from class VI to class XII.
 The school has a playground, a library with 603 books and has 5 computers for teaching and learning purposes.

-Project Balika High School is a Hindi-medium girls only institution established in 1984.
-It has facilities for teaching in classes IX and X. The school has a playground and a library with 224 books.
+Project Girl's High School is a Hindi-medium girls only institution established in 1984.
+It has facilities for teaching in classes IX and X. Now Intermediate has been started in all streams.
+The school has a playground and a library with 224 books.

 Middle School Potka is a Hindi-medium coeducational institution established in 1953.